pyxem/orix/docs/source/quickstart.rst

 .. note::

-   Unlike numpy, indexing an array in texpy does not return a view on the original array.
+   Unlike numpy, indexing an array in orix does not return a view on the original array.
 It creates a new object.

 Plotting
 ~~~~~~~~

-Most texpy objects can be plotted using custom projections.
+Most orix objects can be plotted using custom projections.
 For a more
 complete explanation refer to :doc:`plotting`.

 Maths
 ~~~~~

-Most texpy objects are mathematical.
+Most orix objects are mathematical.

-- :obj:`~texpy.scalar.Scalar` objects support operations like addition, subtraction, and so on.
+- :obj:`~orix.scalar.Scalar` objects support operations like addition, subtraction, and so on.
-- :obj:`~texpy.vector.Vector3d` objects can combine with scalars and other number-like objects in intuitive ways and also with each other - dot products and cross products are allowed.
+- :obj:`~orix.vector.Vector3d` objects can combine with scalars and other number-like objects in intuitive ways and also with each other - dot products and cross products are allowed.
-- :obj:`texpy.quaternion.Quaternion` objects can be multiplied to vectors, but more importantly so can :obj:`texpy.quaternion.rotation.Rotation` objects, allowing vectors to be rotated.
+- :obj:`orix.quaternion.Quaternion` objects can be multiplied to vectors, but more importantly so can :obj:`orix.quaternion.rotation.Rotation` objects, allowing vectors to be rotated.
 Quaternion objects can be multiplied together as well, and quaternion properties such as inversion and conjugation are accounted for.